dandi-ai-notebooks/dandi-ai-notebooks-study/review_session_instructions.md

 Repeat for the remaining notebooks.

 Thanks again for your time and input.
 It is critical to the success of this project.

+Note: Some of the questions ask you to open Neurosift links to NWB files in order to inspect what data are available.
+You can find those links at the bottom of the [review table page](https://github.com/dandi-ai-notebooks/dandi-ai-notebooks-6/blob/main/to_review.md).
+Not all objects will render in Neurosift, but remember that you are reviewing the notebook, not Neurosift.